ashkren/RAG-paper-analysis/README.md

     - $q(x)$: Query representation encoded by a BERT-based query encoder
     - $d(z)$: Document representation encoded by a BERT-based document encoder
       - Builds the document index, which stores dense vector embeddings of all passages
   - Documents are ranked using Maximum Inner Product Search (MIPS) to find the most relevant passages.
+  - In the paper, the authors use a pre-trained neural retriever to access a dense vector index of Wikipedia

 - **Generator:** $p_{\theta}(y_i \mid x, z, y_{1:i-1})$
   - Generates each next token $y_i$ based on: